github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/configuring-notifications-in-github-desktop.md

 Clicking the notification will switch application focus to {% data variables.product.prodname_desktop %} and provide more detailed information.

-## Pull request checks failed notifications
+## Notifications about pull request check failures

 When changes are made to a pull request branch, you will receive a notification if the checks fail.